appacitive/builder-docs/server/javascript/getting-started/error-space/index.md

 });
 ```

-The get call might also fail because the device couldn't connect to the Appacitive.
+The get call might also fail because it couldn't connect to the Appacitive.
 Here's the same callback but with a bit of extra code to handle that scenario:

 ```javascript
 var Player = Appacitive.Object.extend('player');